 Vernon Electric Cooperative (VEC) has brought community-owned solar to Wisconsin.
-In partnership with national community solar developer Clean Energy Collective (CEC), VEC is providing members in its service territory the opportunity to own individual panels in a new locally-sited, utility-scale solar PV (photovoltaic) array.
+In partnership with national community solar developer Clean Energy Collective (CEC), VEC is providing members in its service territory the opportunity to own individual panels in a new locally-sited, utility-scale solar PV (photovoltaic) array (panels are currently sold-out).
 This is the first community-owned solar facility constructed in the state of Wisconsin.

 The Vernon Electric Community Solar Farm, a 305 kW, 1,001-panel clean power facility is built at VEC’s headquarters in Westby.
 Through CEC’s model, any member of VEC can purchase panels from the shared farm—as few as one or enough to completely offset the energy demands of a home or business.
 Credit for the power produced is provided directly on their monthly utility bills.